-One of our favorite parts of any Disney vacation is finding out about secret things.
-Nothing is better than feeling like an insider among the crowds especially if you’re a first-timer and a little unsure of how everything works.
+One of our favorite parts of any Disney vacation is finding out about Disney secrets.
+Nothing is better than feeling like an insider among the crowds, especially if you’re a first-timer and a little unsure of how everything works.
 We know its overwhelming.
 But we also know that if you just go with the flow you will find yourself lost in the magic and less concerned with your itinerary.
-Insiders know that you always ask for straws at Whispering Canyon Café, that you can stop in the Harmony Barber Shop anytime in Magic Kingdom for a free sprinkling of pixie dust, and that if you want a better view of the Magic Kingdom fireworks, you go to Epcot to see them.
+Insiders know that you always visit the purple wall, that you can stop in the Harmony Barber Shop anytime in Magic Kingdom for a free sprinkling of pixie dust, and that if you want a better view of the Hollywood Studio fireworks, you go to Epcot to see them from the Boardwalk.
 Insiders also know that searching for Hidden Mickeys is the best way to decompress, connect with Disney cast members and learn even more insider tips.
-Here are our hidden mickey tips to upgrade your Disney vacation.
+Here are our hidden mickey tips to upgrade your next Disney vacation.

 Here are a few, among hundreds of thousands, that we noticed on our last trip.